DMengHao/MCADFusion/README.md

 The test datasets used in the paper have been stored in ``'./test_img/TNO'`` and ``'./test_img/MSRS'``.

-If you want to infer with our CDDFuse and obtain the fusion results in our paper, please run
+If you want to infer with our MCADFusion and obtain the fusion results in our paper, please run
 ```
 python test_IVF.py
 ```